Testing

 Why some tests need CNA linked

-The camera, batch, and cube-mesh tests exercise CNA math at runtime — even just constructing Vector3/Vector2 values calls CNA's compiled constructors.
+The camera, batch, cube-mesh, and billboard-mesh tests exercise CNA math at runtime — even just constructing Vector3/Vector2 values calls CNA's compiled constructors.
 So running them requires linking CNA.
 Compiling them does not: CNA's math types are declared in headers and only defined in CNA's .cpp files, so translating the test sources to object code needs only the headers.

 The compile-check trick